hypo69/hypo/docs/gemini/set 0/en/explainer/src/endpoints/__init__.md

 **Dependencies:**

-The `mermaid` code illustrates that `__init__.py` imports components from the `prestashop` and `kazarinov` modules within the `src.endpoints` directory.
+The `mermaid` code illuStartes that `__init__.py` imports components from the `prestashop` and `kazarinov` modules within the `src.endpoints` directory.
 These dependencies indicate that `prestashop` and `kazarinov` modules, in turn, likely contain their own class definitions (e.g., `PrestaShop`, `PrestaCategory`, etc.) as well as functions and other resources necessary for their operations.
 There are no external dependencies.

 ## <explanation>